Skip to main content

 Are you interested in math, anatomy, physiology and health care?
 Would you like to find a career that combines these interests?
 Then pharmacy technology may interest you.

 The cost of a Pharmacy Technology program varies greatly depending on the school you choose to attend, any financial aid you receive, and the location of your program.
-Check out our Net Price Calculator to get a sense of how much a pharmacy tech program costs.
+Refer to the Carrington College Academic Catalog for detailed information on program cost.

 Carrington College prepares students to take appropriate certification and licensure exams related to their individual majors.
 The College does not guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.

-According to the BLS, common pharmacy technician job duties include:2
+According to the BLS, common pharmacy technician job duties include:4

 • Collect information needed to fill a prescription from customers or health professionals